cngvl/cngvl/README.md

 <br>

 Projects that I'm planning to do in the future ⏳ ...
 * Brushing up on my JS with small projects ( typing practice tool similar to [monkeytype](https://monkeytype.com/) and a chrome extension of a pomodoro timer 🍅 )
-* an AirBnB clone using React and TypeScript ⚛️
+* A visualiser to show keyboard inputs ( similar to OBS plugin tool [Input Overlay](https://obsproject.com/forum/resources/input-overlay.552/) ) ⌨️
 * Building my personal portfolio 🙋
+* Learning more about Deep Q-Learning 🧠
 <br>

 I'm looking for 👀 ...